Consensus Capacity of Noisy Broadcast Channels: Consensus Capacity of Broadcast Channels

 \section{Consensus Capacity of Broadcast Channels}

-The proof ideas from Section~\ref{sec:short} generalize to allow a characterization of the consensus capacity of all broadcast channels.
-To write it down, define the {\em effective input alphabet} $\cU\subseteq\cX$ as follows: recall the common channel $W_{V|X}$ (Definition~\ref{def:common-channel}); consider the convex polytope $\sS$ which is the convex hull of the $|\cV|$-dimensional vectors $\{\ch_{V|X}(.|x), x\in\cX\}$.
-Each $u\in\cU$ is such that $\ch_{V|X}(.|u)$ is a distinct vertex of $\sS$; if more than one $x\in\cX$ correspond to the same vertex, one among them is arbitrarily chosen to represent that vertex in $\cU$. \iftoggle{long}{ In other words, let $\cU \subseteq \cX$ be a smallest-sized set such that there is a conditional distribution $\tP_{U|X}$ satisfying
+The proof ideas from Section~\ref{sec:short} generalize to allow a characterization of the consensus capacity of all broadcast channels. \begin{definition}[Effective Input Alphabet $\cU$ and {\RepresentationChannel} $\tP_{U|X}$] Recall the definition of the common channel $W_{V|X}$ of a broadcast channel $W_{YZ|X}$ (Definition~\ref{def:common-channel}).
+We define the (bounded) convex {\em common channel polytope} $\sS\subset\bbR^{|\cV|}$ of $W_{YZ|X}$ as the convex hull of the $|\cV|$-dimensional vectors $\{\ch_{V|X}(.|x), x\in\cX\}$.
+The {\em effective input alphabet} $\cU\subseteq\cX$ of $W_{YZ|X}$ is defined as follows: each $u\in\cU$ is such that $\ch_{V|X}(.|u)$ is a distinct vertex of $\sS$; if more than one $x\in\cX$ correspond to the same vertex, one among them is arbitrarily chosen to represent that vertex in $\cU$.
+In other words, let $\cU \subseteq \cX$ be a smallest-sized set such that there is a conditional distribution $\tP_{U|X}$ satisfying

 for all $v\in\cV, x\in\cX$.
 Thus, the cardinality of $\cU$ is the number of vertices of the polytope $\sS$.
-While the choice of $\tP_{U|X}$ and $\cU$ may not be unique, we choose one among the valid ones for the rest of the discussion (also see Remark~\ref{rem:uniquenessofU} below).}{ } \begin{theorem} The consensus capacity of $W_{YZ|X}$ is
+We will refer to $\tP_{U|X}$ as the {\em \representationchannel}.
+While the choice of $\tP_{U|X}$ and $\cU$ may not be unique, we choose one among the valid ones for the rest of the discussion.
+As we will see (Remark~\ref{rem:uniquenessofU}), our results will not depend on this choice.